sakilmurad/edafternew/docs/intro.md

 # GeM Portal Course for Sellers

-**[GeM (Government e-Marketplace)](https://gem.gov.in/)** is an online procurement portal launched by Government of India to make public procurements more efficient and transparent.
+**[GeM (Government e-Marketplace)](https://gem.gov.in/)** is an online procurement portal launched by Government of India to make public procurement more efficient and transparent.

 GeM Portal is very easy to use software both for Sellers and Buyers.